25 Famous Landmarks in Oregon to Visit

 Visitors to the dam can also learn about the migration of salmon and visit the nearby fish hatchery.
 Additionally, the reservoir formed by the dam provides opportunities for boating and water sports.

-☂️ Experience Bonneville Dam with a tour
+☂️ Visit Bonneville Dam with an experience

 Columbia River Gorge National Scenic Area